 Example 6: Ricardo Vidort

-Probably the pinnacle or ideal example of TEM technique that I describe here is the posture, embrace and walking movement of Ricardo Vidort.
-Here it must be mentioned that I look at his dancing from the point of view of technique rather than the specific steps that he does.
-My focus is on the embrace, esp. the position of the elbows, and the specific way in which he walks which never commits him to a step but which is always reversible (see Walking and the principle of reversibility).
-The initiation of the stepping movement with a horizonal floating of the heel and the knee is visible.
+Probably the ideal exemplar of tango milonguero technique that I describe here is the posture, embrace and walking movement of Ricardo Vidort.
+I look at his dancing from the point of view of technique rather than the specific steps that he does.
+My focus is on the embrace, esp. the position of the elbows and the specific way in which he walks which never commits him to a step but which is always reversible (see Walking and the principle of reversibility).
+The initiation of the stepping movement with a floating of the heel and the knee upwards is visible.

 There is also an instructional video in which he demonstrates and instructs on a motion in the lateral direction.
 My approach to teaching is slightly different.
-First, I don’t think that explicit instruction is the most efficient approach and that the focused movement practice in the ABCD Method is a more efficient approach.
-Second, I feel that explicit instruction for women to cross tends to lead to that movement becoming a habit and a step executed even when it is not led, rather than just a variation on the walk, and so I wouldn’t recommend teaching it that way, but rather as an exploration such as the Cross Walk (see Video: ABCD Method foundational practice).
+I don’t think that explicit instruction is the most efficient approach and that the focused movement practice in the ABCD Method is a more efficient approach.
+Also, I feel that explicit instruction for women to cross tends to lead to that movement becoming a habit and a step executed even when it is not led, rather than just a variation on the walk, and so I wouldn’t recommend teaching it that way but rather as an exploration such as the Cross Walk (see Video: ABCD Method foundational practice).

 Example 7: Myriam Princen with Ricardo Vidort, female movement

 The technique for men and women is essentially the same.
-Women are often taught in SST and also in some TEM lessons to extent her leg when walking.
-But when the mental image is vertical the technique for walking in TEM should be the same as the man.
+Women are often taught in Salon Style Tango and also in some tango milonguero lessons to extend the free leg backwards when walking.
+But when the mental image is vertical the technique for walking in tango milonguero should be the same as the man.
 It is more difficult to see the image of the heel floating up in the woman because the high heel shoes already push the heel up but in this video we can see that Myriam Princen floats up the knee.
-Notice I’m not saying that she’s bending the knee.
+I’m not saying that she’s bending the knee.
 The key here is that the walking movement is initiated by floating the knee up.
 There is no need to throw the leg backward in the horizontal direction as is often seen in tango lessons (see screenshots in Mental imagery and partnering technique: push-pull vs long spine).